Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"First commercial Concorde flight".</h2 head><h3 quote align='center'>"Generating a sonic boom as it traveled through the atmosphere at supersonic speed, the Concorde, a commercial aircraft built with funding from the British and French governments, began regular service on this day in 1976.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"First commercial Concorde flight".</h2 head><h3 quote align='center'>"Generating a sonic boom as it traveled through the atmosphere at supersonic speed, the Concorde, a commercial aircraft built with funding from the British and French governments, began regular service on this day in 1976.
+Read today's edition of Today in History > >".</h3 quote></h3 OTD